au-research/ARDC-23-things/_things/thing-21.md

 Why is "clean” data important?
 Public policy, changes to medical protocols and economic decisions all depend on accurate and complete data.
-Thing 21 looks at the why and what of “dirty data.”
+This thing looks at the why and what of “dirty data.”

 1. Pregnant men?
 Yes!
 Read some [real data horror stories](http://www.relevategroup.com/blog/dirty-data-horror-stories-–-when-good-data-goes-bad "When good data goes bad: blog")